My passion to serve the research community: an interview with Academia Europaea’s new President, Professor Marja Makarow#

 As Vice-President for Research, Researcher Training and Innovation, the focus on my own research expanded into a passion to serve the research community at large.
 I became inspired by all the disciplines at my university, and learnt to appreciate their distinct research cultures and outcomes.

 As a consequence, I decided to make a career shift to positions where I could serve researchers of all disciplines, at both a national and European level.
-I moved to Strasbourg to serve as Chief Executive of the European Science Foundation, which was funded by research funding and performing organisations of 30 countries to support cross-border collaboration in Europe.
-On my return to Finland, I became Vice-President of the Finnish Research Council (the Academy of Finland), and then Director of Biocenter Finland, an umbrella organisation for the country’s five biocentres.
+I moved to Strasbourg to serve as Chief Executive of the European Science Foundation

 Over the years, I have contributed to the establishment, governance, management and evaluation of many research universities.
 I have given advice on science policy to the EU Commissioner for Research and Innovation, the Nordic Council of Ministers and the Finnish Government.
 I have undertaken assessments of national research and innovation systems and of research funding organisations.
 I have also evaluated research proposals – for example, as panel chair of the ERC Starting Grants programme.”